-Workload:
+• Workload:

 Be aware that this course is not self-paced.
-Students are expected to meet specific deadlines and due dates listed in the Course Schedule section of this syllabus.
-It is the student's responsibility to keep track of the weekly course schedule of topics, readings, activities, and assignments due.
+Students are expected to meet specific deadlines and due dates as listed in the Course Schedule section of this syllabus.
+It is the student's responsibility to keep keep-up with requirements and to track their progress.
+Students may work ahead so long as they follow the simulation sequence.